-Biologics used in RA are proteins that come from human genes.
+Biologics used in RA are proteins that are made from living cells.
 In contrast to conventional DMARD treatments, which act on the immune system as a whole, biologics are engineered to target specific molecules on immune system cells, such as receptors on T- or B-cells, to block the actions of these cells and, thereby, dampen the out-of-control inflammatory process that characterizes an autoimmune disease like RA.2

 Types of biologics

 There are several types of biologics currently available to treat RA.
 They are classified according to which molecules they target and include2-3:

 - Tumor Necrosis factor (TNF)-inhibitors (also called anti-TNF agents)